Feminism in Poland: Important Women of Polish Feminism

-Maria Janion (1926-) - a renowned feminist and scholar, she gave many lectures on feminist ideals and inspired many new age Polish feminists.
+Maria Janion (1926–2020) was a renowned feminist and scholar, she gave many lectures on feminist ideals and inspired many new age Polish feminists.
 She received an honorary degree from the Institute of Literary Research of the Polish Academy of Sciences.

-Wanda Nowicka (1956-) - a Polish Politician, perhaps best known for her fight for legal abortion and her work co-founding the Federation for Women and Family Planning in 1992.
-She graduated from the University of Warsaw and worked as a Latin and English teacher until working in politics as the Deputy Marshal of the Sejm of the Republic of Poland from 2011-2015.
+Wanda Nowicka (1956) is a Polish Politician, perhaps best known for her fight for legal abortion and her work co-founding the Federation for Women and Family Planning in 1992.
+She graduated from the University of Warsaw and worked as a Latin and English teacher until working in politics as the Deputy Marshal of the Sejm of the Republic of Poland from 2011 to 2015.

-Elżbieta Korolczuk (1975-) - a Polish sociologist, researcher and leftist activist.
+Elżbieta Korolczuk (1975) is a Polish sociologist, researcher and leftist activist.
 She works at the Södertörn University in Stockholm.